replicatedhq/docs/docs/packaging-an-application/admin-commands.md

 url        = "/docs/packaging-an-application/admin-commands"
 +++

 The `admin_commands` section allows you to define ad-hoc commands that can be executed inside a running container from the shell.

 *Note: If you are calling admin commands from a script use the `--no-tty` flag.*

 ## Executing

-### Replicated Scheduler
+### Replicated
 ```bash
 $ <shell_alias> <command_alias> <params>
 ```